-- The War for Kindness by Jamil Zaki.
-Broadway Books.
-2019. - Available at the De Anza bookstore, on-line wherever books are sold, and both your local public library and the De Anza College Library. - I strongly recommend that you get a physical copy of Zaki's book, The War for Kindness, so it will be easier for you to make notes and annotations.
-However, if you prefer an e-book version, that can work, as well. - What, Why, How?
+- Available at the De Anza bookstore, on-line wherever books are sold, and both your local public library and the De Anza College Library. - I strongly recommend that you get a physical copy of the book so it will be easier for you to make notes and annotations.
+However, if you prefer an ebook version, that can work, as well. - What, Why, How?
 Mastering 15 Concepts to Become a Better Writer by Skyline College.
 Available (for free!) on line. - Course Canvas Website accessible via your De Anza My Portal.